GoogleCloudPlatform/terraform-google-enterprise-application/examples/cymbal-shop/README.md

 ### Deploying with Google Cloud Build

-The steps below assume that you are checkout out on the same level as `terraform-google-enterprise-application` and `terraform-example-foundation` directories.
+**IMPORTANT**: The steps below assume that you are checkout out on the same level as `terraform-google-enterprise-application` and `terraform-example-foundation` directories.

 ```txt
 .